zeyang1225/ACC424-Accounting-Information-System_Python/README.md

 - 🕓 **Office Hours**: 2:30 PM – 3:45 PM on Mondays and Wednesdays
 - 📍 **Location**: 435J Gatton B&E

 For quick questions, feel free to reach out via my email zju222@uky.edu.
-However, for more complex or in-depth questions, visiting during office hours will be more effective for meaningful discussions and clarification.
+For more complex or in-depth questions, visiting during office hours will be more effective.

 ---